 With this type of fraud, you will receive an email message from someone who claims to be a lawyer a dying person, a soldier, a lottery corporation, or a government official, with a large amount of money for you.
 They will either offer to give you a cut of the money if you help them with it or tell you that you need to send them money in order to access your funds.
 Don't get caught up in daydreams of owning a limousine.
 Any money you spend is gone forever.

-There are many sites online that allow you to bid for everything from a vintage action figure to a Newmarket Condo, but not all sellers on auction sites are actually interested in sending you the item you paid for.
+There are many sites online that allow you to bid for everything from a vintage action figure to a cottage, but not all sellers on auction sites are actually interested in sending you the item you paid for.
 They'll take your money and disappear.
 To prevent this from happening, shop on auction sites that have avenues for complaints and ratings systems for sellers.
 Only bid on items listed by sellers that you can contact and who have good ratings in past sales.

 Credit Card Fraud